ObserveRTC/client-monitor-js/docs/DETECTOR_TAXONOMY.md

 than quietly tolerated.
-Three earlier entries are gone because they are genuinely fixed — every detector now measures condition duration in stats time, the two detectors resting a verdict on a transport bitrate now set `inputsUnavailable`, and the source comments describing the pre-4.10.0 arrangement have been rewritten.
-Nor is shared configuration on the list any more: every detector reads a block of its own, and the one borrowed threshold — `EncoderPerformanceDetector` reaching into `sourceCaptureBottleneckDetector` — is now a field of its own.
+Three earlier entries are gone because they are genuinely fixed — every detector now measures condition duration in stats time, the two detectors resting a verdict on a transport bitrate now set `inputsUnavailable`, and the source comments describing the pre-4.9.0 arrangement have been rewritten.
+Nor is shared configuration on the list any more: every detector reads a block of its own, and the one borrowed threshold — `EncoderBottleneckDetector` reaching into `videoCaptureBottleneckDetector` — is now a field of its own.
 What follows is what is still true.

-**`DownlinkCongestionDetector` is blind on a receive-only connection.** It gates on `outbound-rtp.qualityLimitationReason` — the browser's own congestion verdict, and the only one either direction gets — which describes this endpoint's *encoder*.
-A connection that sends nothing reports none, so a webinar attendee or a spectator gets `inputsUnavailable` rather than a verdict, and the same holds for an audio-only sender (the field "must not exist for audio") and for browsers that do not implement it.
-On a shared last mile the sending verdict is about the link both directions cross, which is what makes the gate worth having; where the two directions do not share a bottleneck it can be shut while the downlink is genuinely congested.
-The silence is at least readable, which is the part that used to be missing.
+**`CongestionDetector` is permanently silent on Firefox, and unreadably so.** Its anchor signal is `outbound-rtp.qualityLimitationReason`, which `FirefoxStatsAdapter` lists among the values it deliberately leaves absent rather than substituting a guess, so `hasBwLimitedOutboundRtp` is never true there and the detector never speaks.
+It is the one Transport Quality detector that does **not** set `inputsUnavailable`, so that silence is indistinguishable from a healthy path and a fleet dashboard counting `congestion` per browser reads Firefox as the network's best-behaved population.
+This is the case the flag exists for, on an entire browser engine, and the flag is not set.

+**Two detectors read "outbound loss" and read different quantities.**
-**`peerConnection.outboundFractionLost` is a sum wearing a fraction's name.** It is `deltaFractionLost` added up across every `remote-inbound-rtp` report, beside `avgOutboundFractionLost`, which is the mean of the same deltas and what `TransportLossDetector` judges.
-On a connection sending one stream the two coincide;
-on one sending six, six streams losing a little over 0.8% each sum past a 5% bar while no individual stream is in any trouble.
-It gated the retired `CongestionDetector`'s low-sensitivity branch and nothing reads it now, but it is still public and still misnamed.
+`CongestionDetector`'s low-sensitivity branch gates on `peerConnection.outboundFractionLost`, the **sum** of `deltaFractionLost` across every `remote-inbound-rtp` report; `TransportLossDetector` judges `avgOutboundFractionLost`, the **mean** of the same deltas.
+On a peer connection sending one stream the two coincide; on one sending six, six streams losing a little over 0.8% each cross the 5% bar while no individual stream is in any trouble.
+Only one of the two is a fraction, and neither name says which.

 **`DefaultScoreCalculator` reads two detectors' issues.** It calls `isIssueActive` with keys it reconstructs as string literals — `invented-speech-track-<id>` and